giantswarm/handbook/content/docs/product/docs/_index.md

 Our responsibilities for public documentation are layered.

 - Ownership for content is assigned **according to team or SIG responsibilities**.
-For example, Team Horizon "owns" articles related to [Developer Platform Overview](https://github.com/giantswarm/docs/blob/main/src/content/platform-overview/_index.md) as you can see the front matter.
+For example, Team Horizon "owns" articles related to [Developer Platform Overview](https://github.com/giantswarm/docs/blob/main/src/content/platform-overview/_index.md) as you can see on the front matter (defined by the YAML header fields).

 - [SIG Docs]({{< relref "/docs/organizational-structure/sigs/docs/_index.md" >}}) is responsible for overall content coherence and consistency.